getcouped/validate-steuernummer/README.md

   * A valid prefix exists denoting the Bundesland that the Steuernummer belongs to
   * The Bundesland prefix matches the optionally given `bundesland` option
 * _**If**_ the Bundesland of the Steuernummer is known (either derived from a Steuernummer with length => 12, or provided in the [options](#options)):
+  * The Bundesfinanzamtsnummer part of the Steuernummer references a known Bundesfinanzamt.
+The list to check against is based on the ["GemFA 2.0" (GEMeinden und FinanzAemter 2.0) data](https://www.bzst.de/DE/Service/Behoerdenwegweiser/Finanzamtsuche/finanzamtsuche.html), which lists 610 Finanzämter as of October 5th 2022.
   * The Bezirksnummer part of the Steuernummer is valid (checking Bundesland-specific constraints)
   * The Unterscheidungsnummer and Prüfziffer fulfill requirements specific to Nordrhein-Westfalen
   * The Prüfziffer is valid.
 Relies on the "11er Verfahren", "2er Verfahren", or "Modifiziertes 11er Verfahren" depending on the Bundesland.
 In the case of a Steuernummer from Berlin, validation passes if the Prüfziffer matches that calculated either for Berlin-A _or_ Berlin-B scheme.
 Cf. [section 7.2 of this document](https://download.elster.de/download/schnittstellen/Pruefung_der_Steuer_und_Steueridentifikatsnummer.pdf).